ekral/Utb.PizzaKiosk/README.md

    - The **customer** wants to have the same menu during the kiosk session.
    - The **customer** wants to select the desired pizza from the pizza menu.
 2. Pizza configuration
-   - After selecting a pizza the **customer** wants to configure selected pizza’s configuration.
+   - After selecting a pizza, the **customer** wants to configure selected pizza’s configuration.

 **Context: Cart Interaction:**